OpenStudioCorp/Descriptor/README.md

 ---
 # Welcome to Descriptor!

-This is the home for descriptor. a operating system developed in CSharp with other programming laguages being added soon when the time comes.
+This is the home for descriptor. a operating system developed in Rust with support for loading WASM compiled software

 Descriptor is the successor to the discontinued project, "PythonicOS".
 Descriptor will be a 32-bit operating system with a focus on security, stability, and performance.
 It will be designed to be modular and extensible, allowing users to easily add new features and functionality.